hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/2-ligand.rst

 Know your ligands!
 ==================

-So far we have not paid attention to the ligand.
 We will now move to check the protonation state of the ligand.
 We have to check the pKa of the ligand.
 There are several options to do so, the most reliable one if available is PubChem, where you can find experimental pKa values.

-In this example, there are no pKa values (neither experimental nor calculated) reported for this molecule, so we need to use another resource.
-I like Marvin Sketch because it is free to use (you need to register and cannot use it for comercial purposes), it gives calculated pKa values and it has a nice visualisation of the chemical species at a different pH values.
+For our ligand (OHP), there are no pKa values (neither experimental nor calculated) reported.
+So we need to calculate it.
+We have used quantum chemistry software Jaguar_, a paid tool, alternatively you can use MarvinSketch_, which is free for academic research (need registeration to get a academic licence key), it has a nice visualisation of the chemical species at a different pH values.

 .. admonition:: Don't rush and pay attention towards polar groups in your ligand!